jorgensd/dolfinx-tutorial/chapter1/membrane.md

 # Deflection of a membrane
 Authors: Hans Petter Langtangen and Anders Logg.

-Modified to DOLFINx by Jørgen S. Dokken
+Modified for DOLFINx by Jørgen S. Dokken

 In the first FEniCSx program, we solved a simple problem which we could easily use to verify the implementation.
 In this section, we will turn our attentition to a physically more relevant problem with solutions of a somewhat more exciting shape.